devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach efficiently finds both the minimum number of coins needed to make change for a given amount and the specific coins used.
 This method is optimal for solving problems where the order of operations significantly affects the outcome, ensuring that all possible combinations are considered while avoiding redundant calculations.

-## 13) Given coins of denominations 2, 4 and 5 with amount to be pay is 7.
-Find optimal no.Of coins and sequence of coins used to pay given amount using dynamic method.
+## <mark> 13) Given coins of denominations 2, 4 and 5 with amount to be pay is 7.
+Find optimal no.Of coins and sequence of coins used to pay given amount using dynamic method. </mark>

 ### Solving the Making Change Problem Using Dynamic Programming